poker-apprentice/hand-history-parser/README.md

 ## Usage

+### `parseHand`

-This package exports a `parseHand` promise-based function that can be used for parsing hand histories from any [support poker site](#supported-poker-sites).
+This promise-based function can be used to parse hand histories from any [support poker site](#supported-poker-sites).
 To use it, simply pass the contents of an individual hand history.

 ```ts
 // assumes `hand` is a string containing the hand history file contents